Add Fault Tolerance

 This means we need a solution to access a random pod of these three.
 Otherwise the requests will still fail when the pod we access crashes.

-as a load balancer between the pods started by the deployment.
+In Kubernetes we can use a service as a load balancer between the pods started by the deployment.
 The

 service does only provide access to the pods that are up and running.
 Crashed pods won’t get any requests.